rtkelly13/blobflags/design.md

             "environmentName": "Debug",
             "bucketName": "my-product-debug",
             "prefix": "/features",
+            "gzip": true //default: false
         }
     ]
 }
 ```

-## checkpoints
+## Checkpoints

-The idea is that the checkpoint files will store the root file with all the data about every flag.
+The idea is that the checkpoint files will store the root file with all the data about the flag groups.
-Or at least a pointer to the file stored in the `/data` folder so when this file changes the client lib can detect that easily
+This should change infrequently so doesn't necessarily need a checkpoint file but will be good to look through the history.

 `my-product-debug/features/checkpoint.json`
 `my-product-debug/features/checkpoints/2020-01-08T09:00.00.0000000+00:00.json`